What To Expect As An International Student In The United Kingdom

 Cuisine and Leisure Entertainment

 A versatile array of cuisine specific food hubs and cafeterias are present in different parts of the UK.
 One can try different food cuisines to slowly become habitual to the kind of food available in any region of the UK.
 One can also visit various entertainment events like college events, concerts, movies, museums, bars and pubs, and more.

-Culture Shock Of A Different Country
+Culture Shock In A Different Country

 Often referred to as a ‘Culture Shock’ new international students tend to feel uneasy in an environment that is so disparate than one’s usual surroundings.
 The cultural difference is evident not only in terms of the education system but also in leisure time activities and social gatherings and food or travel behaviours.
 Some pointers that can prove to be helpful in combating this problem include the following: